What is the Azure AD Connect Admin Agent?

 - Azure AD Connect Health is installed on the server

-The Azure AD Connect Administration Agent binaries are placed in the AAD Connect server.
-To install the agent, do the following:
+The Azure AD Connect Administration Agent binaries are placed in the Azure AD Connect server.
+To install the agent, use the following steps:

 - Navigate to the directory where the application is located cd "C:\Program Files\Microsoft Azure Active Directory Connect\Tools"